cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ## Comments

-Similar to TOC, the [Disqus](https://disqus.com/) comments is loaded by default in each post, and the global switch is defined by variable `comments` in file `_config.yml` .
-If you want to close the comment for specific post, add the following to the **Front Matter** of the post:
+Similar to TOC, the [Disqus](https://disqus.com/) comments are loaded by default in each post, and the global switch is defined by variable `comments` in file `_config.yml` .
+If you want to close the comment for a specific post, add the following to the **Front Matter** of the post:

 ```yaml
 ---